hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/cactus.md

                 <span class="chip">Developer_Experience</span><span class="chip">dependencies</span>
             </td>
             <td>
-                This will get us closer to the desired state of affairs where any source code change that breaks the build can be detected prior to the pull request getting merged.

-Before this, the issue was that DockerHub would not integrate properly with the GitHub PR Checks mechanism and so we were unable to have the checks executed properly.

-Fixes hyperledger#942
+                This is supposed to check every single commit in a PR for having the correct message format.

+Previously the semantic PR action was only checking the PR title or the first commit message, so you could get in invalid commit messages by adding multiple commits post-approval which the semantic PR action would not check properly.

 Signed-off-by: Peter Somogyvari <peter.somogyvari@accenture.com>

-Depends on #1105
-Depends on #1106
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-07-02 03:20:43 +0000 UTC
+        Created At 2021-07-11 01:42:49 +0000 UTC
     </div>
 </div>